leoolessa/Project-MCU/README.md

 ## Demonstration of Functions and Applications

-A visualization of the project has been created using Tableau.
-You can access it [here](https://public.tableau.com/views/MCU_17088239428790/Story1?:language=pt-BR&publish=yes&:sid=&:display_count=n&:origin=viz_share_link).
+A demonstration of the functions and applications can be found in the project code.

 ## Project Access